EPC Project Management - In House

 Certification / Credits

-- Improve your confidence and leadership by using this base of knowledge to build on.
+- improve your confidence and leadership buy using this base of knowledge to build on.

 - Pass the Project Management Association of Canada's (PMAC) Certified EPC Project Manager exam.